xentu/xentu-engine/README.md

 - Transform stacking, currently world transforms are addative until frame reset.
 - It's currently not possible to send custom information to shaders.

+Also builds of the engine have not been submitted to the desired package managers yet (although referenced in the documentation), so installation has to be done by downloading from the main website.
+This should be resolved as a matter of urgency over the next week or two.

 ## Dependencies

 This project relies on the following libraries: